Rockbridge Network: History

 The Rockbridge Network was founded in 2019 by JD Vance and Chris Buskirk.
 According to The New York Times, the organization started to form when "Buskirk began informally hosting a series of small dinners with the hopes of laying groundwork for Mr. Vance’s political career and, eventually, of building a Trump-aligned alternative to the Koch Network."
 Rockbridge was reportedly named after Rockbridge, Ohio, where one of these early meetings was held in a resort.
 The group held its first official summit in Arizona in 2021.

 The group was first reported on in 2022 by The New York Times, after it held a meeting at Mar-a-Lago.
 At that meeting, Buskirk, Omeed Malik, and Rebekah Mercer reportedly "started discussing how to finance a 'parallel economy' of conservative businesses", and this discussion led to the founding of 1789 Capital.

 The Rockbridge Network had a significant budget for the 2024 U.S. elections.
 In April 2024, Donald Trump called in to a meeting the group was hosting at Mar-a-Lago.
 Donald Trump Jr. has also spoken with the group, as has James Blair, a political director for the Trump campaign who became the White House Deputy Chief of Staff in the Trump administration.

 After the 2024 election, Rockbridge held its annual fall summit.
-Robert F. Kennedy, Jr., who became the U.S. Secretary of Health and Human Services in February, spoke at the summit.
-The New York Times reported that the electoral victory "made Rockbridge suddenly a hot ticket" and that for some attendees the organization had raised the minimum price of attendance from USD$5,000 to $25,000.Around the jubilant open bars and music-filled ballrooms, attendees openly traded notes on what Trump administration roles they might get and debated whether Mr. Musk was the world's most powerful person.
-In June 2025, Rockbridge announced its plans to establish a regional division in Asia.
-The plans, which were not completely final at the time, included a regional headquarters in Seoul headed by Chung Yong-jin, a branch in Taiwan headed by Richard Tsai, and a branch in Japan headed by Tadashi Maeda.
-Some publications noted that this plan coincided with the early days of Lee Jae Myung's presidency, and a The Korea Herald reporter said that the organization is "expected to serve as a proxy diplomatic channel to Washington on key issues such as trade and defense, given its central base in Korea, adjacent to key US allies and China amid rising tensions".
-Rockbridge officially established the organization as a Seoul-based think tank called Rockbridge Korea in September 2025.
-Its first general meeting was held on September 24.
+Robert F. Kennedy Jr., who became the U.S. Secretary of Health and Human Services in February 2025, spoke at the summit.
+The New York Times reported that the electoral victory "made Rockbridge suddenly a hot ticket" and that for some attendees the organization had raised the minimum price of attendance from $5,000 to $25,000.
+Around the jubilant open bars and music-filled ballrooms, attendees openly traded notes on what Trump administration roles they might get and debated whether Mr. Musk was the world's most powerful person.
+In June 2025, media reports described plans for Rockbridge to establish a regional division in Asia, with a regional headquarters in Seoul and proposed branches in Taiwan and Japan.
+Some publications noted that this plan coincided with the early days of Lee Jae Myung's presidency, and a The Korea Herald reporter said the organization is "expected to serve as a proxy diplomatic channel to Washington on key issues such as trade and defense, given its central base in Korea, adjacent to key US allies and China amid rising tensions".
+Rockbridge officially established the Seoul-based think tank Rockbridge Korea in September 2025; its first general meeting was on September 24.